lennart-finke/kyun/README.md

 ![Screenshot](https://fi-le.net/images/screenshot10.png?raw=true)

 ### Sup*paw*ted Platforms
 Kyun is Cwoss-Platform, but tested for UNIX (specifically Arch) and Windows only.
-MacOS has also been confirmed as working.
+MacOS and Free/Net/OpenBSD have also been confirmed as working.
 If you like, pwease try to extend the list!　(´▽｀)／

 ## Installation
 ![Screenshot](https://fi-le.net/images/screenshot8.png?raw=true)